twentyciasia/100-days-of-code/log-tucq.md

 ### D13
 - No code.
 Vietnam vo dich
 - Actually I do few reading but can't find links to re-post here.

+### D14
+- Laravel renames "Commands" to "Jobs" since 5.1 => Quite hard to apply cause "Command" sticked in head
+- Can't find enough attitude to type code in that context.
+Damn it.